lab1092/blender-manual_ja/manual/textures/options.rst

    Colors panel

-The :guilabel:`Ramp` button activates a color ramp which allows you to remap the colors of a texture to new ones.
+The *Ramp* button activates a color ramp which allows you to remap the colors of a texture to new ones.
 See :doc:`Ramps </materials/properties/ramps>` for information on using ramps.

-The color of a texture can be modified with the :guilabel:`Brightness`, :guilabel:`Contrast`, and  :guilabel:`Saturation` buttons.
-All textures with RGB-Values — including :guilabel:`Images` and  :guilabel:`Environment Maps` — may be modified with the RGB sliders.
+The color of a texture can be modified with the *Brightness*, *Contrast*, and  *Saturation* buttons.
+All textures with RGB-Values — including *Images* and  *Environment Maps* — may be modified with the RGB sliders.

 R,  G,  B